tgstation/tgstation13.org/README.md

 ## Landing page

-The landing page must be built in order to get its static parts compiled.
+The landing page has vendors and compiled SCSS shipped via git.
+You only need Node.js, if you want to modify SCSS (or vendors for some reason).

+### Deploy

+Copy `src` to your PHP server.
+Configure as desired (see below).

 ### Docker